 TargetFramework

-The TargetFramework is netcoreapp2.2 which you can modify from here
+The TargetFramework is net7.0, which is listed under the PropertyGroup section.
+You can modify it from here if you want to.

 You can also change the TargetFramework from the Project Property ( Select Project -> Right-click and select Property).
 Any things that changed in Project Property is updated in the .csproj file